zencart/documentation/content/dev/code/Modules/shipping_modules.md

 }
 ```
 #### install
-This function, called from admin-level *Modules->Shipping* processing when the shipping module is initially installed, sets the module's configuration into the Zen Cart database.
+This function, called from admin-level *Modules > Shipping* processing when the shipping module is initially installed, sets the module's configuration into the Zen Cart database.
 The example shows how to insert the common, required, configuration elements into the database for the `myshipping` shipping module.
 If your shipping method requires additional settings, add them here.
 ```php
 class myshipping extends base
 {